gravitational/gravity/docs/6.x/testplan.md

 #### Settings
   For HTTP Cerifticate and for Account, please use Cluster steps to verify this functionality.

 ### Installer
-  Create an application image which requires EUAL, a valid License, and has Bandwagon step.
+  Create a cluster image which requires EUAL, a valid License, and has Bandwagon step.
   Start an installer.

-#### EUAL
+#### EULA
-- [ ] Verify that EUAL agreement is shown asking a user to accept it.
+- [ ] Verify that EULA agreement is shown asking a user to accept it.

 #### Step.
 License
 - [ ] Verify that "License" step is shown.